MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 5. Optionally, for **Exclude Meetings based on keywords**, enter one or more terms separated by a comma to exclude meetings with these keywords in the meeting subject line from this analysis.
 6. Select **Run**.
-7. When the **Data Set Submitted** message appears, select **OK**.
+7. When the **Dataset Submitted** message appears, select **OK**.
 8. Your new analysis is listed in the table:

    * When the **Status** changes to a green check mark, you can render a graph with the steps in the next section.
    * If the analysis fails, you can select the information icon next to the status to view the job details and see what might've caused the failure.
    * Select a table column heading, such as Name or Submitted, to sort by it.
-   * Select the icon next to the name to view the data set parameters for that analysis.
+   * Select the icon next to the name to view the dataset parameters for that analysis.
    * Select the trash icon to delete the analysis from the list.

 ## To render a network analysis graph